 It seems like the most common advice is to do something else, “write in your free time”.
 I originally decided that if I made it to college, I’d major in Creative Writing.
 I thought that would help me become a better writer, but I’m worried now that it would be a waste of time.

-There isn’t a single writer in the world who hasn’t doubted whether writing is the path for them.
+There isn’t a single writer in the world who hasn’t doubted whether a writing career is the path for them.
 These questions are definitely normal.
-The first thing I have to say is that you’ve got plenty of time on your hands.
+The first thing I have to say is that you’ve got plenty of time on your hands to pursue how to become a novelist.
 A lot of writers discover their passion for it early.
 This is the part you might not want to hear, though: a lot of writers start early but then spend years and years and years honing their skills.
-To answer your question, yes, practice and reading are the best ways to improve as a writer.
+To answer your question, yes, practice and reading like a writer are the best ways to improve as a writer.
 That’s not just for some people, that’s for everybody.
 The more you write, the better you get, and the more you read, the more you absorb for your own craft.

 Even though you’re thinking of majoring in creative writing, don’t think you’ll get out of college with that degree and begin a career writing books right away.
-The truth of the matter is, you’ll learn a lot more from years and years of practice than you ever will in creative writing classes.
-Those classes were nice but did little to prepare me for writing a book and getting into the publishing world.
+If you want to learn how to become a novelist, you’ll learn a lot more from years and years of practice than you ever will in creative writing classes.
+Those classes were nice but did little to prepare me for a writing career.
 Heck, my MFA in creative writing was only marginally better than college in terms of craft and literature curriculum.
 Luckily, nobody cares about your degrees or your resume when you’re a writer.
 They only care about the work, as should you.
 That’s your responsibility to hone, so don’t feel like you need to put so much pressure on your degree.

-Being an author isn’t an easy career to get into.
+Writing careers aren’t easy to get into.
 Most people don’t realize how long it takes to start writing good, saleable books.
 Most people have no idea how slowly the publishing world moves.
 I talk to writers all the time who say it took them ten years of solid writing to finally get a manuscript that sold.
 But if that’s the only thing you can possibly imagine doing, if writing is an irresistible, compulsive thing for you, then pursue it.
 Most people try and then drop out.
-This is a field where tenacity is pretty much a requirement.
+If you want to know how to become a novelist, tenacity is pretty much a requirement.

 The thing you really need to explore right now is your voice.
 For young writers, the voice is usually the last thing to develop and solidify.
 It’s true.
 To carry any kind of book for 300 pages, a writer needs a mature, dynamic and compelling voice.
 A voice that feels like a real human being, not just some caricature or persona.
-If there’s any advice I’d give you, it’s to educate yourself, put in grueling writing time every day and to work tirelessly on your voice.
+If there’s any advice I’d give you on how to become a novelist, it’s to educate yourself, put in grueling writing time every day and to work tirelessly on your voice.
 That and don’t give up just because it’s hard.
 The most worth-it things are always difficult.

 At my MFA program, my teacher, Lewis Buzbee of Steinbeck’s Ghost fame, makes the class do reductive revisions.
 We turn in a manuscript of 20-30 pages, then everyone in the class takes two to three pages of that week’s submission and cuts, cuts, cuts until only one page remains.

 It’s a lot easier to cut through the fat and be merciless when it’s someone else’s work.
-However, to be a successful revision expert, you’ve got to develop that sort of keen ruthlessness toward your own precious manuscript.
+But how to edit your own writing is another animal.
+If you want to master reductive revision, you’ve got to develop that sort of keen ruthlessness toward your own precious manuscript.
 Especially after your First Draft Goggles wear off and you have to streamline.

 One of the biggest problems some writers have is redundancy.
 They’re not sure the reader gets what they’re trying to do so they explain it.
 Then they explain it a different way.
 And then, just in case, they introduce another way of saying the same thing.

 This is all fine and good.
 Maybe your subconscious is spinning all these repetitive statements so that you, the writer, understand the scene better.
 But the reader doesn’t need them.
-When I’m looking at a manuscript, redundancy is the number one thing I axe for the reductive revision exercise.
+When you’re working out how to revise a novel. redundancy is the number one thing you should axe from your manuscript.

-Let’s do a reductive revision together.
+Let’s do a reductive revision together that’ll help you approach how to edit your own writing.
 The objective is to halve the length.
 Let’s give it a try.
 I’ll do my revisions and then you can do yours in comments, if you want, to see how ours match or don’t match.

 Edna looked Chris in the eye, her heart beating quickly against her ribs.
 Her back was to the office from where, any minute, the librarian might emerge and find them sneaking around the forbidden library.
 “I’m scared,” she said, her pulse quickening in her ears.